Trade Stock Indices

 • Long (buy) - long is if the trend is buy/bullish.

-• Short (sell) - short is if the market trend is sell/bearish.
+• Short (sell) - short is if the price trend is sell/bearish.

 Buying/Long and Selling/short in Stock Index Trading

-Both terms in Indices Trade, refer to things we do when open a trade.
+Both terms in Indices Trade, refer to things we do when execute a trade.

 Buying Long -indices trading term to use when buying and when opening a trade.

-Selling short -indices trading term to use when selling and when opening a trade.
+Selling short -indices trading term to use when selling & when registering and opening a trade.

 Buy/Long